 Physical and Health Education: Stephanie Champlin firstname.lastname@example.org

 If you have questions and are unable to reach an advisor above, please contact:

-If accepted, students are then assigned a School of Education advisor in the appropriate program.
+If accepted, students are then assigned a School of Education advisor in the appropriate program, and appointments are made directly with advisor.
 For a complete contact list, see School of Education Advisors.